Skip to content

 As the world of electronics continues to grow and evolve, printed circuit board assemblies (PCBAs) find their way into more and more products and industries.
 Whether you create products for consumers, the automotive industry, the military, or some other field, PCBAs play a big part in your product design.
 You’ll need to protect them without impeding the rest of your design.

 You have a few options for coating a PCBA: conformal coatings or potting and encapsulation resins.
-These organic polymers provide chemical and thermal resistance, along with electrical insulation, to the delicate PCBA beneath them.
+These organic polymers provide chemical and thermal resistance and electrical insulation to the delicate PCBA beneath them.
 But that’s where most of their similarities end.
 This guide will discuss the differences between encapsulation resin and conformal coating and their effects on a PCBA.

 What’s the Difference Between Conformal Coatings and Potting?

-While both potting/encapsulation and conformal coatings protect a PCBA, they do so in very different ways.
+While both potting/encapsulation and conformal coatings protect a PCBA, they do so differently.

-Electronic encapsulation seals a PCBA within a thick resin layer to provide substantial protection against physical shock and chemical exposure and excellent electrical properties.
+Electronic encapsulation seals a PCBA within a thick resin layer to protect substantially against physical shock, chemical exposure, and excellent electrical properties.
 Usually, this resin is dark-colored, so you won’t be able to see the board underneath it.
 The resin is mixed with a hardener before application, which allows it to cure a cross-linked polymer.

 So, what is potting?
 While “encapsulation” and “potting” are used interchangeably, potting sometimes refers to the process used for PCBA encapsulation.

 Alternatively, a conformal coating is a protective dielectric layer that is non-conductive.
 It protects from dangers like salt spray, fungus, moisture, and corrosion.
-The film, composed of materials including epoxy, acrylic, or silicone, is very thin and lightweight, having almost no dimensional effect on the PCBA or added stress to the components.
+The film, composed of epoxy conformal coating, acrylic, or silicone, is very thin and lightweight, having almost no dimensional effect on the PCBA or added stress to the components.
 Processing and applying this single-component material is easy and versatile, providing flexible options for the finished product.

-While traditional coatings are single-component, some newer ones use a two-part process with polyurethane to blend the protective aspects of PCBA potting with the flexibility of coatings.
-Plus, they don’t use solvents, which reduces concerns about volatile organic compounds (VOCs), which are present in many low-viscosity single-component coatings and have adverse effects on people and the environment.
+While traditional coatings are single-component, some newer ones use a two-part process with polyurethane conformal coating to blend the protective aspects of PCBA potting with the flexibility of coatings.
+Plus, they don’t use solvents, which reduces concerns about volatile organic compounds (VOCs) present in many low-viscosity single-component coatings and adversely affects people and the environment.
 Fortunately, even those have come a long way, as most manufacturers have worked to reduce VOCs in their coatings.

 Which Is Better to Protect My PCBA — Conformal Coating or Potting?